L-607/emqx-docs/en_US/modules/watsons_deploy.md

       baseUrl: http://10.95.35.93:33816
       token: Basic YWRtaW46SiNpMiZEYmZjIW9k
 ~~~
-Note that you need to modify the jdbc-related configuration information and sdes-related configuration information in `confingmap`.
+Note that here you need to modify `namespace: emqx-ee` to the corresponding k8S namespace, and the image name and image tag need to be modified to `image: "10.95.35.98/emqx/sdes-api:202305101513"` of the corresponding private warehouse.
+Modify jdbc-related configuration information and sdes-related configuration information in `confingmap`.
 ~~~yml
 datasource:
 url: jdbc:mysql://10.95.35.226:3306/sdes_asia?useUnicode=true&characterEncoding=utf-8